-Spend the last of your four days in London exploring some of the more refined areas of the city.
+Spend the final day of your four day London itinerary exploring some of the more refined areas of the city.

 West London is known for being the posher part of town, home to royalty and a destination for the world’s super-rich.
-There’s also plenty of character and charm too on this side of town, with some of London’s most vibrant streets waiting to be explored.
+There’s also plenty of character and charm on this side of town too, with some of London’s most vibrant streets waiting to be explored.

 Start the day in South Kensington, one of west London’s many chic and stylish neighbourhoods that is famous for its museums.

 Sat side by side are the Natural History Museum and the Victoria and Albert Museum.
 Both museums are housed in spectacularly beautiful buildings dating from the 19th century.

 The Victoria & Albert Museum is home to a huge collection of objects and artworks inspired by all aspects of art and design, including paintings, ceramics, photographs, clothing and more.

 Alongside its permanent collection the V&A also regularly hosts major exhibitions.
 The Natural History Museum meanwhile houses a truly gigantic collection of objects exploring everything to do with the natural world.

 Both museums are excellent, but in the interests of time, and due to the sheer size of their collections, we’d recommend choosing to visit just the one.